-What documents do you need to travel with your horse?
+What you need to cross state lines with your horse.

-Some states have a reciprocal "Six Month Equine Certificate" aka an Extended Validity CVI or an Equine Passport for frequent travel between neighboring states.
-These frequently require that you log various aspects of your horse's health to stay current.
+- Some states have a reciprocal “Six Month Equine Certificate” aka an Extended Validity CVI or an Equine Passport for frequent travel between neighboring states.
+These frequently require that you log various aspects of your horse’s health to stay current and valid.

 Additionally – you need to do your homework and research before you load up.
 This will help you be prepared when you land at your final destination.
 Some things to deal with before you hit the road:

 - Showground requirements.
 Many horse shows DO require vaccination histories, as given by your Veterinarian and not by you.
-Same goes for most boarding facilities.
+The same goes for most boarding facilities.
 Carry all of your Veterinary vaccine records with you, just to be on the safe side.

 - Veterinarians.
 You may not need booster vaccines for your horse anytime soon, but finding a Veterinarian in your new area and establishing a relationship will help you in the event of an emergency.
 Most shows have a Veterinarian on call, but if you are moving start finding a Vet before you depart!

 - Boarding stables/on the road stables.
-You can find overnight stabling for your horse while traveling on horsetrip.com or similar sites/books.
-You can also bunk with buddies or find horse friendly camp sites.
+You can find overnight stabling for your horse while traveling on the internet – there are sites dedicated to horse hotels.
+You can also bunk with buddies or find horse-friendly campsites.